 Judith Owigar is Kenyan by birth.
 She attended the University of Nairobi where she graduated with a degree and a master’s degree both in Computer Science.

 Judith started her career as a tech support specialist at Turnkey Africa, a Kenya based company that provides solution to insurance and banks in Africa.
 In April 2008, she moved to Ibid Labs where she worked as a developer.
 Miss Owigar has also worked with the Japan Center for Conflict Prevention.
 In 2010, she attended iHUB’S maiden launch (iHUB is an innovation hub for the technology community in Nairobi) and noticed they were only a few ladies in attendance.
 This prompted her and her friends to co-found AKIRACHIX as a way to increase the ratio of women to men in technology.
-Programs at the organization are developed to reach young women at different levels including but not restricted to Primary Schools, High Schools and Universities; there are also those working in the technology field and those who wish to have a career in technology, making it an effectively wholesome program.
+Programs at the organization are developed to reach young women at different levels including but not restricted to Primary Schools, High Schools and Universities; there are also programs for those working in the technology field and those who wish to have a career in technology.

 In 2012, Judith founded Juakali, (which means GET IT DONE in Swahili) an online platform that creates opportunities for low income earners to have a better livelihood.
 The platform serves as a link between skilled manual workers from Kenya’s informal sector and jobs in construction companies.
 Through JuaKali, Judith is pioneering an original model to increase employment in Kenya through building the capacities of the informal economy.